FEniCS/web/README.md

 please [open an issue](https://github.com/FEniCS/web/issues) describing the change you would like to suggest.

+When a pull request is opened, the website will be build and an artifact of this build will be uploaded.
+To see what the website will look look like after the pull request is merged, you can:

+1) Download the artifact

+2) unzip the artifact

+3) Run `python -m http.server` in the unzipped folder

 ## Code of conduct

 When interacting with others (eg when discussing issues or pull requests), you